Inclusive fluxes of secondary air-shower particles: Results discussions

 \subsection{Correlations of muons and primary particles}

 Contributions in the different muon observables coming from different energy as well as zenith angle intervals of primary protons and heliums are obtained.
-Figures~\ref{figure9} to~\ref{figure13} are calculated by CORSIKA using [F] SIBYLL $\&$ FLUKA model.
+The primary particles and their energy dependence in the muon distributions at ground level gives a deep understanding of the air-showers generation in the atmosphere.
+Figures~\ref{figure8} to~\ref{figure12} are calculated by CORSIKA using [F] SIBYLL $\&$ FLUKA model.

-Figure~\ref{figure9} shows the zenith angle distribution of muons with momentum $p>0.5$ GeV/$c$ at the ground level.
+Figure~\ref{figure8} shows the zenith angle distribution of muons with momentum $p>0.5$ GeV/$c$ at the ground level.
 Contributions in total flux are shown from various energy ranges for the primary particles, (a) Protons and (b) Heliums.
 Note that the energy intervals are not the same but increase with energy.
 The energy bins are normalized as described in section 3.
-The flux especially at lower angles is dominated by lower energy showers.
-Higher zenith angle gets more contribution from higher energies of primary particles.
+The lower zenith angles get more contribution from the lower energies of primary particles while the higher angles get more contribution from the higher energies of primary particles.
+The bulk contribution from Helium contributes to higher energy bin as compared to that for proton.

-Figure~\ref{figure10} shows the vertical muon flux as a function of momentum at the ground level for muon momentum $p>0.5$ GeV/$c$.
+Figure~\ref{figure9} shows the vertical muon flux as a function of momentum at the ground level for muon momentum $p>0.5$ GeV/$c$.
 Contributions in the total flux from various energy ranges are shown for the primary particles, (a) Protons and (b) Heliums.
 Note that the energy intervals are not the same but increase with energy but they are normalized as per the power law distribution.
 Contribution to lower energy of muons distribution comes from lower energy part of primary particles.
 The higher energy part of primary particles give contribution to the higher energy part of the muon distribution and thus there is a crossover between distributions of two successive energy histograms of primaries.

-Figure~\ref{figure11} shows the muon flux distribution as a function of momentum for $p>0.5$ GeV/$c$ at 75$^{\circ}$ zenith angle.
+Figure~\ref{figure10} shows the muon flux distribution as a function of momentum for $p>0.5$ GeV/$c$ at 75$^{\circ}$ zenith angle.
 Contributions in the total flux from various energy ranges are shown for the primary particles, (a) Protons and (b) Heliums.
 One can notice that the contribution from higher energy bins [100-500] GeV is more dominant as compared to the lower energy bins.
 It shows that the muons at higher zenith angles get contributions from higher energy primary particles.
-One can compare it with Figure~\ref{figure10}, where the lower energy bins were more dominating in the lower energy part of muon distribution.
+One can compare it with Figure~\ref{figure9}, where the lower energy bins were more dominating in the lower energy part of muon distribution.